Nandareddy7/Nandareddy7/README.md

 ###

-<p align="center">👋 Hey there!
+<p align="left">👋 Hey there!
 I'm Dammuru Nanda Kishore Reddy, a Python Full Stack Developer 🐍 passionate about building functional digital solutions.
 Holding a degree in Civil Engineering from JNTUA - UNIVERSITY and a Diploma from LOYOLA POLYTECHNIC COLLEGE, I've seamlessly transitioned into the world of tech. 🌍

 💼 As a Python Developer Intern at FRONTLINE EDUTECH, I've crafted an engaging quiz application 📝 and contributed to an AI-powered FAQ chatbot 🤖 during my stint at THOPS TECH PVT.
 LTD saw me developing mobile-responsive web applications and optimizing resource management through projects like the Library Management System 📚.